shenhm516/mav_system_identification/README.md

 # mav_system_identification

 Matlab scripts to perform system identification for DJI 100, forked from https://github.com/ethz-asl/mav_system_identification.
-We uses built-in functions of MATLAB to read and parse ROS messages rather than matlab_rosbag package.
+We use built-in functions of MATLAB to read and parse ROS messages rather than matlab_rosbag package.
 Also, this repository provides option to split one file into two files for estimation and validation.

 ## Running the tests